 Practicing self-compassion reduces self-criticism and this lowers the risks of having anxiety and depression.
 Self-compassionate people are more resilient when they face a negative event in life.
-Instead of ruminating and blaming themselves for the problem, they show kindness to themselves during the difficult time.
+Instead of ruminating and blaming themselves for the problem, they show kindness to themselves during a difficult time.

 Self-compassion increases overall life satisfaction and happiness.

 Self-compassion helps you to feel more connected with others and maintain healthy relationships.
 When you feel like you are the only one that is imperfect, you feel disconnected from others and an unwillingness to share your shame and troubles.
 This affects your social life because you isolate yourself from others for fear of being judged.

 When your self-esteem doesn’t depend on how the other person views you, it reduces your pressure of keeping a positive image in front of others.
 You will then have more freedom to be yourself and focus on building the relationship.